DBCobra/CobraHome/README.md

 # Cobra Home

-This is the root directory of a (research) project, Cobra.
+This is the root directory of a research project, Cobra.
 Cobra studies verifying [serializability](https://en.wikipedia.org/wiki/Serializability) of black-box databases.
 It includes two components:

-* [Cobra verifier](https://github.com/DBCobra/CobraVerifier): a piece of software that checks serializability of a set of transactions (called _history_)
+* [Cobra verifier](https://github.com/DBCobra/CobraVerifier): checks serializability of a set of transactions (called a _history_)
 * [Cobra bench](https://github.com/DBCobra/CobraBench): database clients that interact with a black-box database and generate histories

 Prepare environment